How Traditional Wedding Outfits Look in Different Asian Countries

 In Western culture weddings, a bride typically wears a white dress while the groom wears a tuxedo — both outfits have long stood as the most formal type of dress.
-But in Asia, wedding cultures and outfits can be vastly different depending on the country.
-Check out what we’ve compiled below:

 On the day of the wedding, the groom and bride wear red costumes because the color symbolizes good luck.
 In China, the groom’s family is responsibly for the cost of the wedding.
 Weddings are typically held at sunset because it’s considered the best time of the day.